ocbe-uio/PriorElicitation/README.md

 # Contributing

-This is Open Source softwareand all contributions are welcome.
+This is Open Source software and all contributions are welcome.
+If you would like to report a bug or request a feature, please open an issue on the [Issues page](https://github.com/ocbe-uio/PriorElicitation/issues).

 # Citing